 My newest purchase that I'm totally in love with is the Die-Namic Die Storage.
 It's a plastic case that holds five sleeves of louvered die storage.

-The louvered pockets are in sleeves so you can store a bunch of dies and if they come loose from the little pocket, they will be contained in the pocket in the container - pretty cool!
+Look at how easy it is to see the dies inside!The louvered pockets are in sleeves so you can store a bunch of dies and if they come loose from the little pocket, they will be contained in the pocket in the container - pretty cool!
 I haven't had too many come loose but for those that are, I think I'm going to put a bit of double-sided tape in the pocket to hold the die in place.
 Look at how awesome the border dies and bow dies look in those louvered pockets!!
 I'm a visual stamper - need to see it to remember to use it so this is a perfect storage system for me!

 Here's a close-up of the word dies - the little pockets are perfect for them!